Michael Dokes vs. Mike Weaver: Second fight

 The second Dokes-Weaver contest is considered a classic by many; websites such as thefightcity.com and others mentioning them among the greatest 25 or so fights to have ever taken place in the Heavyweight division.

 Jimmy Lennon was the rematch's ring announcer, introducing champion Dokes and challenger Weaver to the attending crowds.
 The referee was Richard Steele.
 The fight's judges were Larry Hazzard, Harold Lederman and, for the second time, Jerry Roth.
-It was contested on Friday, May 20th, 1983, at the Dunes Hotel and Casino in Las Vegas, as part of a program that included the Ossie Ocasio versus Randy Stephens WBA world Cruiserweight championship and Larry Holmes versus Tim Witherspoon WBC world Heavyweight championship contests, effectively completing what was then a rare world championship boxing triple-header program.
+It was contested on Friday, May 20, 1983, at the Dunes Hotel and Casino in Las Vegas, as part of a program that included the Ossie Ocasio versus Randy Stephens WBA world Cruiserweight championship and Larry Holmes versus Tim Witherspoon WBC world Heavyweight championship contests, effectively completing what was then a rare world championship boxing triple-header program.
 Being put together along with Holmes-Witherspoon, Dokes-Weaver II became part of history as the first time two world Heavyweight championship bouts took place on the same date.
 The entire show was nicknamed "The Crown Affair".

 As in their first encounter, both boxers came out aggressive to start their rematch.
 Early on, Dokes hurt his left hand.
 By round five, Dokes was on the defensive, and in round nine, Weaver landed a tremendous left-hook that hurt Dokes.
 But Dokes kept fighting.
 By round 12, Weaver was bleeding from various cuts to his face.
 In the thirteenth and fourteenth rounds, Weaver hurt Dokes to the champion's body with a series of left-hooks.
 By the time the fifteenth round began, both seemed significantly tired, but the pair fired punches until the final bell sounded to signal the end of the contest.

-When the scorecards for this bout were read, judge Roth had the fight 145-141 for Dokes, but judge Hazzard and judge Lederman out-ruled him by scoring the fight a tie each at 144-144 and 143-143, respectively, meaning that, despite judge Roth scoring the bout for Dokes, the fight was scored a draw or tie, which meant that, despite not winning, Dokes had retained the championship.
+When the scorecards for this bout were read, judge Roth had the fight 145-141 for Dokes, but judge Hazzard and judge Lederman out-ruled him by scoring the fight a tie each at 144-144 and 143-143, respectively, resulting in the fight being declared a majority draw and Dokes retaining the WBA title.
 It was the first time in 69 years, dating back to the contest between Jack Johnson and Battling Jim Johnson on December 19, 1913, that a world Heavyweight championship contest resulted in a draw.